 Credit and debit card skimmers are a perennial modern-day security problem.
 Thieves secretly attach them to ATMs, gas pumps, cash registers and other places people swipe their credit and debit cards.
 Once installed and hidden from view, this sneaky bit of tech can steal the magnetic stripe data from your card, making it possible for crooks to clone it.
-Skimmers are one of the main reasons why banks have increasingly turned to chip-based EMV credit and debit cards.
+Skimmers are one of the main reasons banks have increasingly turned to chip-based EMV credit and debit cards.
 These type of cards and their respective point-of-sale (POS) systems reduce the need for the terribly outdated magnetic stripe.

 The whole point with this shift to chip-based cards in the first place is to make it harder for tech-savvy crooks to pilfer your information using concealed skimmers.
-The EMV card system has proven to be effective against old-school shimmers so far.
+The EMV card system has proved to be effective against old-school shimmers so far.
 According to Mastercard, counterfeit card fraud in the U.S. dropped around 60 percent from last year.
 It is so effective, crooks have started to look for new ways to steal your card information.

 One of the newer tools is what is known as a shimmer, a smaller version of the skimmer that can steal both magnetic stripe and chip data from credit and debit cards.

 Shimming is the "new skimming."
 Shimmers are much smaller versions of a skimmer that fit easily inside an ATM or POS card reader's slot.
 They are paper-thin and card-sized devices that criminals can easily slide into any card slot discreetly.
 They are also embedded with a microchip and flash storage, which allows them to directly access your card's EMV chip and intercept your information, including the card number and even the PIN.

 These devices are sandwiched directly between your card's chip and an ATM or POS system's card reader (hence the nickname "shimmer").
 This data is extracted at a later time when the thief returns and inserts a specially designed card that downloads the information.
 Although it's extremely difficult to clone an actual EMV chip card, scammers can still use the information to create a cloned magnetic stripe card.

-What does it look like?
+What does a shimmer look like?

 Here's a picture of an actual shimmer: